thoschuller/ec-ariel/docs/source/extra_info.md

 uv run examples/0_render_single_frame.py
 ```

-These commands will automatically create the virtual environment, activate it, install all the requirements with their respecitve versions to avoid any conflicts and then run the example file.
+These commands will automatically create the virtual environment, activate it, install all the requirements with their respective versions to avoid any conflicts and then run the example file.
 After you create the venv you can activate it again like you would with a normal one using:
 ```bash
 Activate venv:
 ./.venv/Scripts/activate